 The Chinese Gold Panda was first introduced in 1982 and Silver Panda in 1983, both have since been in continuous production, with the exception of 1986 when no silver Pandas were issued.
 Chinese Panda coins have been manufactured at three different locations:

 The Shenzhen Guabao Mint is a subsidiary of the People’s Bank of China (China’s Central Bank).

 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a lying on a tree branch panda, with a bamboo forest in the background.
+The reverse depicts a cute sitting panda holding a bamboo branch in its hands, with a bamboo forest in the background.
 The face value of 10 Yuan is to the right of the Panda.
-The weight “30g.” and the silver content marked “Ag .999” are inscribed at the bottom.
+The weight “30 g” and the silver content marked “Ag .999” are inscribed at the bottom.